timschwab/cheatsheet/readme.md

 # Installation

 **Prerequisites:** Assumes you have git and nodejs/npm installed.
-If these steps do not work for you, contact Tim Schwab.
+If these steps do not work for you, please submit an issue describing what went wrong.

 ```
 git clone git@github.com:timschwab/cheatsheet.git